 So what exactly is a rental property inspection?
 Its primary purpose is to evaluate the condition of the property both inside and out.
 The person carrying out the inspection will check the general condition of the property, including making sure everything is in good working order, the general condition of any furniture that was supplied and ensuring things like plumbing and electrics are in good working order.

-The secondary purpose of an inspection is to make sure tenants are behaving themselves.
+The secondary purpose of a rental property inspection is to make sure tenants are behaving themselves.
 This is not just a case of ensuring they are keeping the place clean and tidy, it also ensures that the property isn’t being used for criminal purposes.
 Landlords don’t want to find their tenants are growing cannabis plants in the back bedroom for example.

 How is a rental property inspection different from a pre purchase inspection?